Medical Records & Information Release

 - Affidavit of Issuance of a Valid Subpoena AND Protective Order* - A valid subpoena from a court of competent jurisdiction in Utah accompanied by a completed, notarized affidavit in the form available by clicking here, and a copy of the Protective Order in the form specified in the affidavit.

 - Patient Authorization for Release of Psychotherapy Notes - A separate, specific authorization is required for the disclosure of psychotherapy notes.
 These must be always be notarized.
 The University Psychotherapy authorization form can be found here.

 - Release of Information to Prosecuting Attorneys - Utah Rule Criminal Procedure 14 - A prosecuting attorney may submit a subpoena under Utah Rule Criminal Procedure (URCP) 14 for a case that has been filed.
 If the records being requested are those of a victim(s) who are not also the defendant(s), one of the other process listed in this document must be followed.
 To expedite the processing of these subpoenas, please make sure to indicate that it is being submitted under URCP 14 and that a case has been filed.

 - Affidavit of Proof of Child Abuse/Neglect Investigation* - If your request is pursuant to Utah Code Â§ 62A-4a-406(3), APPEAR PERSONALLY and present your identification, or complete and notarize the "Child Abuse/Neglect Investigation Affidavit" available by clicking here.

-* Note: Federal law prohibits the University from releasing substance abuse treatment records without a patient authorization directing us to release such records, or a specific court order.
-Without an authorization or a court order, the University cannot even disclose whether such records exist.
+* Note: Federal law prohibits University of Utah Health from releasing substance abuse treatment records without a patient authorization directing us to release such records, or a specific court order.
+Without an authorization or a court order, University of Utah Health cannot even disclose whether such records exist.
 See 42 CFR Part 2.